yzyii/luashitacast/README.md

 Feel free to DM me on Discord for if you encounter bugs or have feature requests or functionality is missing.
 I am easily found in the HorizonXI or Ashita Discords.

-Do NOT DM or /tell me in-game regarding your setup issues or if you have not bothered to read through this README and did not follow the instructions written.
+Do NOT /tell me in game asking for help.
 You will be ignored.

+Do NOT DM me regarding setup issues or if you have not bothered to read through this README and did not follow the instructions written.
+You will be ignored.

+I will also as a rule ignore you as per https://nohello.net/ and https://dontasktoask.com/

 # TODO
 A list of things to do in the future but who knows when I'll get around to them: